The Riddler's Cane is based on a Sonic Screwdriver.Hence why it opens doors and triggers things that, by all rights, it shouldn't be able to.

 Two-Face's face has been mutilated and repaired at least twice, which is why he's not Billy Dee Williams anymore.He's been in Arkham for almost two years at the beginning of the film.
 While there, either a doctor there or Bruce Wayne put up money to cure him by reconstructing his face.
 He then tried to scar himself again, but ended up damaging his whole face, this time damaging his skull structure in such a way that prevented yet another reconstruction from retaining his original face.

-Two-Face killed Boss Moroni as payback for mutilating his face.Then we wants to kill Batman for his failure to prevent it.
-Hence his obsession and why he cries like a baby when he doesn't die.
+Two-Face killed Boss Moroni as payback for mutilating his face.Then he wants to kill Batman for being too late.
+Hence his obsession with killing Batman and crying like a baby when he keeps surviving.